When you are scheduled to receive immunotherapy (with or without chemotherapy), timing matters - morning administration may help you live longer

 The Critical Initial Treatment Period

 Several studies highlight that the timing of the first few immunotherapy infusions may be particularly important.
 Research by Yeung et al. (2023) and Nomura et al. (2023) suggests that receiving the initial 3-4 infusions in the morning appears crucial, with later infusions having less impact on overall outcomes.
+The same result was noted in the lung cancer RCT (Zhang et al. 2025)

 This timing effect seems to persist despite the fact that these antibody drugs have very long half-lives (2-3 weeks in the bloodstream) and maintain receptor occupancy for months.
 Scientists believe this apparent paradox may be explained by how the initial immune response is programmed during the first few treatments, setting the stage for long-term outcomes.